espoirMur/my-blog-gastby/content/blog/applying-to-uk-lessons/index.md

 What next After graduating, I will come back home and give back to the community.
 Yes, I will come back, my African people.
 I am not planning to stay in the UK; I will return to Africa; those are my ambitions.
 I hope to learn a lot during my studies and work hard for two years and see if I will still have the energy to apply for a Ph.D., this time in a top-four team.

-## Fears, Reflexion, and Joys
+## Fears, Reflections, and Joys

 The good news is that I got the Chevening scholarship, and I will be a sponsored student in the Uk for the following year.
 I have heard people congratulate me for that and tell me that it is a prestigious scholarship but let wait and see.

 I regret that I didn't get admission from Edinburgh or Sheffield, which was kind of Europa League teams.
-I somehow got the fact that I didn't even apply to Oxbridge, University College London, or Imperial College London, like Man City, Man United, Liverpool, and Chelsea.
+I somehow regret the fact that I didn't even apply to Oxbridge, University College London, or Imperial College London, like Man City, Man United, Liverpool, and Chelsea.

 My biggest fear is losing my job.
 I have a paying job that is paying me more than the monthly stipend Chevening gives.
 Will I be able to work part-time while studying?
 If not, how will I be able to support my family while studying?